jrnold/qss-tidy/docs/causality.md

 ### Confounding Bias

-We can calculate the proportion of fast-food restraunts in each chain in each state:
+We can calculate the proportion of fast-food restaurants in each chain in each state:

 ```r
 chains_by_state <-